-The Second Part Examination is held twice each year and comprises of a written and oral component.
+The Second Part Paediatric Examination is held once a year and comprises of a written and oral component.
 The written section may be taken in cities of Australia and New Zealand or other areas.
 The oral section is held in a single major centre.

 Dates are subject to change.

 These are two papers each consisting of 15 short answer questions (SAQ).
 The time allowed for each paper is 2.5 hours and this allows approximately ten minutes per SAQ.